factisresearch/dockercook/README.md

 `/_cookpreps/[target-dir]` in your current context.
 This can be very useful for binary-only containers.
 Behind the scenes this starts the image (entrypoint is set to `""`), uses `docker cp` to extract files and then kills the container.

+## COOKVAR [var-name] [default-value]

+This allows compile time environment variables.
+They can be set using `--set-var` (multiple times) with the `dockercook cook` command.
+The default value is optional.
+A `COOKVAR` directive is translated to dockers `ENV` command and populated with the correct value.
+If a `COOKVAR` does not have a default value and is not supplied via `--set-var` the build will fail.

 ## All Docker-Commands